liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 ### Implementation Details for Video Setup
 For the video datasets ucf101 and hmdb51, to generate a training sample, we first select a video frame by uniform sampling, and then generate a 16-frame clip around the frame.
 If the selected position has less than 16 frames before the video ends, then we repeat the procedure until it fits.
 We spatially resize the cropped sample to 112 x 112 pixels, resulting in one training sample with size of 3 channels x 16 frames x 112 pixels x 112 pixels.
-In the \emph{retrieval}, we adopt sliding window to generate  clips as input, \ie each video is split into non-overlapping 16-frame clips.
+In the \emph{retrieval}, we adopt sliding window to generate  clips as input, i.e, each video is split into non-overlapping 16-frame clips.
 Each video has an average 92 non-overlapped clips.
 Take the UCF-101 for example, we obtain a query set of 3,783 videos containing  348,047 non-overlapped clips, and the retrieval set of 9,537 videos containing 891,961 clips.
 We then input the non-overlapped clips to extract binary descriptors for hashing.